masthead Home

 Ornaments

 Some fonts are strictly ornamental, and therefore do not contain letters, numerals, or punctuation.
 However, an alphabetic font may include a set of ornaments.
 The leaf icon (as shown at right) indicates that a font contains ornaments.
 The example set of ornaments above is from Castle Fleurons, showing the corresponding alphanumeric key for each ornament.
-Each font is unique; check the Glyph Chart to see the actual glyphs for a font.
+Each font is unique; check the Glyphs link to see the actual glyphs for a font.

 Although most ornamental fonts include ornaments in the alphanumeric positions (as in the example above), for best results it is recommended that you use an application that supports Unicode.
 An application with a glyph palette, such as Affinity Photo or Affinity Publisher, is particularly helpful for viewing and selecting the desired ornament.